Homoserine kinase

-Thus, the two substrates of this enzyme are ATP and L-homoserine, whereas its two products are ADP and O-phospho-L-homoserine.
+The enzyme characterised from baker's yeast and Neurospora converts homoserine to O-phospho-L-homoserine by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+This is part of the biosynthetic pathway to the amino acid, threonine.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:L-homoserine O-phosphotransferase.
 Other names in common use include homoserine kinase (phosphorylating), and HSK.
-This enzyme participates in glycine, serine and threonine metabolism.